-In observance of the holiday, the Brookline Senior Center will be closed Friday July 4th.
-There will be no transportation or food services on that day.
+In observance of Indigenous Peoples’ Day, the Senior Center will be closed on October 13th.
+No transportation or food services will be available on that day.

 This Month’s Valued Volunteer